$P=W$ via $\mathcal{H}_2$: Proof of the P=W conjectures

 \subsection{The weight filtration}

-Let now $X$ be the Betti realization of the moduli space, i.e. the character variety for a compact or non-compact curve with generic local monodromies, see \cite{hausel2011arithmetic}.
-There is a decomposition turning $H^*(X)$ into a graded ring
+Finally, let $X_{r,d}$ be the Betti moduli space, i.e. the character variety for a compact or non-compact curve $C$ with generic local monodromies, see \cite{hausel2011arithmetic}.
+There is a decomposition turning $H^*(X_{r,d})$ into a graded ring

 where $W$ is the weight filtration and $F$ is the Hodge filtration.
-Let us call classes $f\in W_{2i} H^*(X) \cap F^i H^*(X)$ classes of \emph{pure weight} $i$.
-In the compact curve case, it is explained in \cite{shende2016weights} that certain tautological classes are of pure weight.
-Our classes $\psi_n(\xi)$ are not quite of pure weight because of the Todd contribution in \eqref{eq:psi definition}, but they are modulo products of classes $\prod_i \psi_{n'_i}(\xi'_i)$ with $\sum n_i'<n$.
-In \cite{mellit2019cell} this claim was extended to the parabolic character varieties.
-This implies \begin{prop} The subspace $W_{2m} H^*(X)$ is the span of products $\prod_i \psi_{m_i}(\xi_i)$ satisfying $\sum_i m_i\leq m$. \end{prop} So the claims we call $P=W$ in Propositon \ref{cor:parabolic} and Theorem \ref{thm:PW classical} are equivalent to the claim $P_i=W_{2(i+N)}$.
+The classes $f\in W_{2i} H^*(X_{r,d}) \cap F^i H^*(X_{r,d})$ are said to be of \emph{pure weight} $i$.
+In the case of a compact curve it is explained in \cite{shende2016weights} that the standard tautological classes are of pure weight.
+More precisely, let $\CE$ be the universal (topological) vector bundle on $X_{r,d}\times C$; then the Chern classes $e'_k(\xi) \coloneqq \int_C c_k(\CE)\cup\gamma$ are of pure weight $k$ for all $\gamma \in H^*(C)$.
+The non-abelian Hodge theory provides a homeomorphism $X_{r,d} \simeq M_{r,d}$ which is compatible with the universal (topological) vector bundle.
+In particular, the tautological classes above can be seen as Chern characters of the universal vector bundle $E$ on $M_{r,d}\times C$ instead.